By Monsi A. Serrano

 But with the data from PSA, our Food Balance Sheets (FBS) for 2016-2018 showed that the import dependency ratio (IDR) for food has risen steadily to 29.16 percent in 2018 from 22.67 percent in 2017 and 22.51 percent in 2016.

-Given this trend and if it continues, the Philippines is at risk of food shortage not apart from the fact that we have already a problem in the supply chain, the critical part is our self-sufficient production.
+Given this trend and if it continues, the Philippines is at risk of food shortage not apart from the fact that we already have a problem in the supply chain, the critical part is our self-sufficient production.

 What led you to decide to venture into agri-business?